 Unlocking Determination

-What it means to unlock the power of determination and how, by understanding its source, we can ultimately awaken to a deeper sense of mission and responsibility.
+What it means to unlock the power of determination and how, by understanding its source, we can awaken to a deeper sense of mission and responsibility.

 As one year gives way to the next, the plan to transform something and make fresh causes can become the main agenda for many; navigating through the familiar roads of habit towards the far-reaching, infinite expanse of the unexplored.
-Whether the motivation comes from a past mistake, the need to let go of certain baggage, or simply to explore new horizons, what can be said with all of these is the need to establish a goal, or more specifically, an attitude set in the purposeful gear of determination.
+Whether the motivation comes from a past mistake, the need to let go of certain baggage, or simply to explore new horizons, what can be said with all of these is the need to establish a goal; or more specifically, an attitude set in the purposeful gear of determination.

 Spread the word: